ariawisp/kotlin/docs/wasm/README.md

 T1.5  Replace the old `generateWasiPreview2Kotlin` flow with a `WitCodegenTask` that emits the
       Preview 2 bindings as a reusable klib.

+Status: Complete.
+The new `WitCodegenTask` compiles WIT to a reusable `klib`, and `libraries/stdlib` consumes that klib during wasm component builds.
+The offline compiler runs in an isolated classloader with an explicit `-Xplugin` jar and `-libraries` set.

 **Stage 2 – Parity, testing, and documentation**